When reading over other people’s Python code, many beginners are puzzled by the

 __init__(self) method.
 What’s its purpose?
 This article answers this question once and for all.

-So what’s the purpose of
+What’s the purpose of

 __init__(self) in Python?